Associate Professor Celine Frere

 Note for students: The possible research projects listed on this page may not be comprehensive or up to date.
 Always feel free to contact the staff for more information, and also with your own research ideas.

 • I have PhD projects available which focus on developing new and innovative tools for the conservation of threatened species.
-These include eDNA and microbiome analyses.
+These include airborne eDNA and microbiome analyses.
 Contact me if you are interested in applying genomic tools to advance conservation of animals.

 • I have PhD projects available to study the evolution of sociality using long-term datasets on individuals which include, but not limited to, species like eastern water dragons, dolphins, koalas and many others.
 I seek PhD students which are keen to work across species using publically available datasets to answer important questions about the evolution of the sharing of relationships.